BgeeDB/bgee_pipeline/pipeline/db_creation/README.md

 6. create the foreign key constraints (that will create required indexes as well), e.g.:
 `mysql -u root -p bgee_vXX < bgeeForeignKey.sql`

-Important remark: altering a table after data insertion, to add indexes and constraints, is faster than doing it before data insertion, but can fail if the table is very large, with the error 1206:
+**Important remark**: altering a table after data insertion, to add indexes and constraints, is faster than doing it before data insertion, but can fail if the table is very large, with the error 1206:
 "ERROR 1206 (HY000): The total number of locks exceeds the lock table size".